devs-group/flutter_insta_share/README.md

 }
 ```

-as you can see i added multiple result integers as an return value (iOS only for now).
+as you can see i added multiple result integers as an return value.

 You can check the result against those: